KuroDarck/KuroDarck/README.md

 <details>
   <summary>♥  About me ♥</summary>

-### 🔬 System Technician and I am currently studying a Bachelor of Science in System and Programming 💻!!
+### 🔬 Web Developer Jr. and I am currently studying a Bachelor of Science in System and Programming 💻!!
 - 🤓  I’m currently learning everything
 - 👾  I am very curious and that is why you start studying programming
 - 🗒  I am currently very obsected with learning Web Programing